Minimizing the time to a decision

-A special case of majority voting is `veto voting', where we have an arbitrary number $m^\prime > 0$ of diffusions, and declare a negative decision if at least $k \leq m^\prime$ of them get absorbed at the lower boundary (otherwise no veto occurs and a positive decision is made).
-To see that this is a majority voting problem, suppose that there is no veto if the majority of voters return positive decisions (i.e. $2k < m^\prime$).
-This is equivalent to asking for a majority of $m = 2(m^\prime-k)+1$ diffusive voters, with $m+1-2k$ of them beginning in a state of absorption at the origin.
-The case $2k \geq m^\prime$ admits a similar majority voting description and in particular, our conjecture for veto voting is that if
+Another variant of majority voting is ``veto voting,'' where we have an arbitrary number $m^\prime> 0$ of diffusions, and declare a negative decision if at least $k \leq m^\prime$ of them get absorbed at the lower boundary (otherwise, no veto occurs and a positive decision is made).
+In fact, this is a special case of majority voting in which some of the processes begin in an absorbed state.
+For example, consider the case $2k < m^\prime$.
+This implies there is no veto if the majority of voters return positive decisions.
+This is equivalent to asking for a majority of $m = 2(m^\prime-k)+1$ diffusive voters, with $m+1-2k$ of them beginning in a state of absorption at zero.
+The case $2k \geq m^\prime$ admits a similar description in terms of majority voting.
+The analogue of the ``run the middle'' conjecture is that if

 then $\straT^\star_{k}$ should increase at unit rate until $X^\straTopt_{k}$ hits either $X^\straTopt_{k-1}(t)$ or $X^\straTopt_{k+1}(t)$.
-In other words, we ``run the component with $k^{th}$ order statistic''.
+In other words, we ``run the component with $k${th} order statistic.''
 The extreme of this is true veto voting in which a single diffusion being absorbed at zero will veto the others.
 This is the case $k=1$, and the conjecture is that we should always ``run the minimum'' of the diffusions.

+In principle, this conjecture could be tackled using the methods of this paper since the heuristic argument used to compute the Laplace transform of the distribution of the decision time still applies.
+The difficulty arises because we cannot prove a more general existence result for solutions to the analogue of \eqref{e:heureq4}.

 One might also consider diffusions which obey different stochastic differential equations.
-We have found an implicit equation for the switching boundaries in the optimal strategy for $m^\prime = 2, k = 1$ `veto voting' problem by solving a free boundary problem.
+We have found an implicit equation for the switching boundaries in the optimal strategy for $m^\prime= 2, k = 1$ ``veto voting'' problem by solving a free boundary problem.
 However, we have no conjecture for the general solution.